aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk diff --quiet --app='node bin/main.js' MyStackName
 ```

+The `change-set` flag will make `diff` create a change set and extract resource replacement data from it.
+This is a bit slower, but will provide no false positives for resource replacement.
+The `--no-change-set` mode will consider any change to a property that requires replacement to be a resource replacement,
+even if the change is purely cosmetic (like replacing a resource reference with a hardcoded arn).

 ### `cdk deploy`

 Deploys a stack of your CDK app to its environment.
 During the deployment, the toolkit will output progress